Characters: Iron Man Films

 - Meta Casting: Given Downey Jr.'s history with partying and drugs — plus snarky characters — he was made for the role......except for his height.
 The comics Tony Stark is 6 inches taller than him, and Downey is shorter than everyone in the MCU aside from Scarlett Johansson (hence tricks to make him look taller).
 It memed.

-- Motor Mouth: The man never.
-Shuts.
-Up.
-Particularly in The Avengers.
+- Motor Mouth: The man never shuts up.
 Pepper has the singular ability to hold a conversation with him by talking right over him without pause and listening at the same time, otherwise she'd never get a word in edgewise.

 - Narcissist: "Textbook...narcissism?" (sees Fury's expression) "Agreed."